chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Section II: Sentences
 =====================

-The work so far has formally constructed a system for representing the first two levels of artifacts from a natural language, Characters (Alphabets) and Words (Language), without appealing to their interpretation in any way except insofar that it takes a stance on their *existence*.
+The work so far has formally constructed a system for representing the first two levels of artifacts from a natural language, Characters (Alphabets) and Words (Language), without appealing to their interpretation in any way except insofar that it takes a stance on the *existence* of an interpretation.
 As the analysis moves up the chain of linguistic artifacts to the next highest level, Sentences (Corpuses), it is tempting to start incorporating semantic features into the theory.
 However, the objective is to derive palindromic conditions independent of a particular semantic interpretation.
 Therefore, as the analysis proceeds, special care will be given to the definition of a *Sentence* and its *Corpus*.

 Section II.I: Definitions
 -------------------------

-In this section, the final level of the semantic hierarchy will be defined.
+The next level of the semantic hierarchy will now be defined.

 Corpus
 ^^^^^^

 The entire system so far constructed relies on the domain of **S**, the set of all Strings that can be formed from an Alphabet of Characters **Σ**.
-Attention has been confined to those entities that satisfy the Delimiter Axiom (*Axiom W.1*),
+Attention has been confined to those entities that satisfy the Discovery Axiom (*Axiom W.1*),

     ∀ α ∈ L: ∀ i ∈ N:sub:`l(s)`: 𝔞:sub:`i` ≠ σ